 - I’ve been wonderfully blessed with a gaggle of of spectacular girlfriends who are scattered on a few different continents — they are, each of them, the kind of friend you can not talk to for years and when you finally get back together, the conversation just picks up where it left off.
 Oh, and we all still look the same no matter how much time has passed.

 - I love to hike, especially solo, and would love to have a chunk of time to do a thru-hike.
 I’ve got my sights set on the Greater Patagonian Trail, which is still just coming together and so isn’t really an official thru-hike as much as a general idea of a path that requires much trust in the universe.
-Also, this has to wait until after my ortho doctor, The Bone Ninja, saws my legs in half.
+I think I am getting too old to do this, which sucks.

 - I swam competitively throughout my entire youth, raced bikes in college, and ran the Chicago marathon after college.
 That said, I’ve never done a triathlon.
 Right now, my jam is recurve archery.